Updated: October 18, 2022

 Food and Personal Items for Patients

 - Individuals may bring in food for the patient they are visiting.
 All food containers must be disposed of or taken home.

 - Chemotherapy patients may bring their own food and drink to their appointment.

 To maintain Infection Prevention and Control standards and the safety of our staff and patients, please bring only the listed items below to the hospital for patients.

 - new toiletries only

-- new grooming items – toothbrushes, combs, hair brushes, razors
+- new grooming items – toothbrushes, combs and hair brushes

 - personal items- books, magazines, puzzle books, family photos etc.

 Please note that the organization does not assume responsibility for personal possessions, if lost while in hospital.

 Please direct requests for special items to the Manager of the Unit where the patient is receiving care.